GurminderSingh80/demoTerraform/README.md

 # demoTerraform

-Pre-requisite: Terrafom binary is required

-Execution:
+*Pre-requisite:* Terraform should be set-up and running

+__Execution Steps:__

+Please run the below commands,

 1) Terraform init
 2) Terraform plan
 3) Terraform apply

-Provide Secret and Access keys of the aws user while running Terraform plan/apply
+For Terraform plan and apply commands, please enter the Secret and Access key of your AWS user

-for ex:
+_For an instance,_

 demo % terraform apply
 var.AWS_ACCESS_KEY